ahmadexp/Virtual-House/README.md

 # Virtual House

-A 3D simulation environment built with C++ and OpenGL to study the cognitive spacial navigation ability of the player.
+A 3D simulation environment built with C++ and OpenGL to study the cognitive spatial navigation ability of the player.
 This was part of my Ph.D. thesis.
 This project has been modernized to support cross-platform builds on macOS, Linux, and Windows using the Meson build system.

 <img width="1278" height="746" alt="Screenshot 2025-12-25 at 7 41 56 PM" src="https://github.com/user-attachments/assets/e4e339f7-e844-4242-9ccf-f006ef602242" />